MicrosoftDocs/Devices-docs/surface/surface-portals.md

 ## Surface Support Portal

-Microsoft 365 Business customers are eligible to use the Surface Support Portal to self-serve their Surface devices’ service requests within the Microsoft 365 Admin Center.
+Microsoft 365 Business customers can use the [Surface Support Portal](surface-support-portal.md) to handle service requests for Surface devices.

 1. Sign in to the [Surface Support Portal - Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal#/support/microsoftsurfacesupport).